 Bone sarcomas, such as chondrosarcoma, can develop in any of the bones of the body, but may also develop in the soft tissue near bones.

 Soft tissue sarcomas can develop in muscle, fat, blood vessels, or any of the other tissues that support, surround and protect the organs of the body.

 Primary bone cancers are cancers that start in the bone.
-They are rare, with only about 400 new cases each year in the UK.
+They are rare, with only about 530 new cases each year in the UK.
 There are several different types of bone cancer.
-Chondrosarcoma is the second most common type, with about 90 new cases each year in the UK.
+Chondrosarcoma is one of the more common types.

 Causes of chondrosarcoma

 The exact causes of primary bone cancer are unknown.
 People who have had a chondroma or an osteochondroma, which are rare types of non-cancerous (benign) bone tumours, have a very slightly increased risk of developing a chondrosarcoma.
 Another rare condition called Ollier’s disease (also called enchondromatosis) can also increase this risk.
 People with rare genetic conditions called hereditary multiple exostoses (HME) and Maffucci syndrome are slightly more likely to develop a chondrosarcoma.

 Pain is the most common symptom of bone cancer.
 However, symptoms may vary depending on the position of the cancer in the body and its size.
 There may be some swelling in the affected area and it may become tender to touch.

 Primary bone cancer is sometimes discovered when a bone that has been weakened by cancer breaks after a minor fall or accident.

 These symptoms can be caused by many things other than cancer.
 However, any persistent bone pain, particularly if it occurs at night, or any swelling, should be checked by your doctor.